 Optional: You could also add in some red wine or some chilli flakes, depending on your taste preferences.

 How to make Leftover Lamb Ragu

 Usually to make the best lamb ragu, you would need to cook the sauce for a long time to allow the lamb to soften up.
 The great thing about using leftover lamb is it is already cooked, so this dish is much quicker.

-Even so, don’t rush making this dish.
-Although the lamb is already cooked (for 4-5 hours in the case of a slow roast lamb), you still want to let it soften up in the ragu and absorb all the new flavors.
+Even so, don't rush the cooking process when making this dish.
+Although the lamb is already cooked (for 4-5 hours in the case of a slow roast lamb), you still want to let it soften up in the ragu and absorb all the new flavours.

 In this recipe I suggest using chicken stock.
 I like to use my homemade bone broth as it is super tasty and full of nutrients.

 However, any stock will do.
 If you still have the bones from your leftover lamb leg, then you could make up a stock with it before you start cooking.

 Just put it in a large pot with an onion and a couple of cloves of garlic, plus any vegetables you happen to have in your fridge (like carrots, bell pepper, celery), and a sprinkling of herbs.
 Top it up with water and let it boil for as long as you can, but at least 1-2 hours.

 Leftover roast lamb will last in the fridge for 3-4 days.
 Store in an airtight container.